conze/UECompVis/project/README.md

 ## Disclaimer

-This code is provided for educational purposes only.
-It is intentionally simplified and does not handle all real-world challenges robustly.
-Students are encouraged to identify failure cases, analyze limitations, propose and implement improvements.
+This code is intentionally simplified and does not handle all real-world challenges robustly.
+Students are encouraged to identify **failure cases**, analyze **limitations**, propose and implement **improvements**.

 ## Project structure